shellieD/dont-step-in-the-poo/README.md

 This project has been developed as part of the [Code Institute's](https://codeinstitute.net/) Diploma in Full-Stack Software Development.
 The aim is to create a command line app that will demonstrate the skills I have learnt in Python.

 This command line app is a fun little game of chance.
-The aim of the game is not disimiliar to Battleships - where you guess co-ordinates in a grid to sink your opponents shits - however, in this game you need to guess co-ordinates to make a clear path across the 'garden' without stepping in a dog poo.
+The aim of the game is not disimiliar to Battleships - where you guess co-ordinates in a grid to sink your opponents ships - however, in this game you need to guess co-ordinates to make a clear path across the 'garden' without stepping in a dog poo.

 ## UX